 The Court of Special Appeals took up three questions on this malpractice appeal.
 First, did the circuit court err in denying GBMC’s motion to dismiss for failure to file a legally sufficient report from a qualified expert?
 Second, did the circuit court err in granting the defendant’s motion for JNOV based on insufficient causation evidence?
 Finally, did the circuit court err in denying GBMC’s motions for judgment based on insufficient evidence?

-To the first issue, Plaintiff’s medical malpractice claim requires a physician certificate because it falls under the Health Care Malpractice Claims Act.
-Where a plaintiff fails to provide a certificate of a qualified expert, the case will be dismissed without prejudice.
+To the first issue, Plaintiff’s medical malpractice claim requires a physician’s certificate because it falls under the Health Care Malpractice Claims Act.
+Where a plaintiff cannot provide a certificate of a qualified expert, the case will be dismissed without prejudice.
 So the question is whether the certificate was deficient.

-Here, the certificate was properly filed but the defendant claimed that the report lacked sufficient detail regarding the deviation from the standard of care and how GBMC caused the plaintiff harm.
-The court found the argument to be meritless because the expert properly supplemented the written report with testimony thus fully explaining his opinion on the case.
+Here, the certificate was properly filed, but the defendant claimed that the report lacked sufficient detail regarding the deviation from the standard of care and how GBMC caused the plaintiff harm.
+The court found the argument to be meritless because the expert properly supplemented the written report with testimony, thus fully explaining his opinion on the case.
 Also, GBMC had access to this expert testimony from the mistrial before the second trial.
 This means that once the second trial began, any problems with the initial testimony or report were fixed essentially because they were supplemented.
-Additionally, the court noted that defendant waited six years to raise this issue.
+The court noted that the defendant waited six years to raise this issue.
 Wisely, the court refused to reward the sandbagger.

 So Plaintiff wins.
 But this opinion is a textbook example of why we need prejudgment interest in Maryland.
-It has taken 8 years – and counting if this is appealed up – to get justice in this case, most of which passed without any accumulation of interest.
+It has taken 8 years – and counting if this is appealed up – to get justice in this case, most of which passed with no accumulation of interest.